martianbandit/Agentic-Coding-Framework/README.md

 3.  **Integration with MCPs (Model Context Protocol):** Allowing the AI to leverage external tools and real-time data for research, coding, and more.
 4.  **Emphasis on "Updatable" Core Documents:** Key documents like architecture or coding conventions are treated as living templates within your project fork, evolved by the AI with project-specific details.

-By using this Argentic AI Coding workflow, you're not just automating tasks; you're orchestrating a sophisticated, AI-powered development process designed for excellence and speed, turning ambitious concepts into tangible successes.
+By using this Agentic AI Coding workflow, you're not just automating tasks; you're orchestrating a sophisticated, AI-powered development process designed for excellence and speed, turning ambitious concepts into tangible successes.

 ---
 ## Workflow Overview

-The workflow consists of 7 logical phases, orchestrated by [`01_AI-RUN/00_AutoPilot.md`](01_AI-RUN/00_AutoPilot.md:1) for automated execution or runnable step-by-step using the sequential prompts:
+The workflow consists of 7 logical phases, orchestrated by [`01_AI-RUN/01_AutoPilot.md`](01_AI-RUN/01_AutoPilot.md:1) for automated execution or runnable step-by-step using the sequential prompts:

 1.  **Idea (`01_Idea.md`):** Capturing the initial concept.
 (Output: `idea_document.md`)
 2.  **Market Research (`02_Market_Research.md`):** Analyzing market viability.
 (Output: `market_research.md`)